-The Trust is very conscious of the need to present a world class facility and outstanding events for both the Rugby World Cup in 2011 and the Cricket World cup in 2015.
-These events present a major opportunity for the region to share in the economic benefits delivered by these top quality international events.
+The Trust is very conscious of the need to present a world class facility, an outstanding patron experience and memorable events for both the Rugby World Cup in 2011 and the Cricket World Cup in 2015.
+These events present a major opportunity for the region to share in the economic benefits delivered by these top quality international events and will enhance the reputation of the Stadium as a sporting facility providing an experience equivalent to the best in the world.